NSO-developer/nso-gitbook/harmonic-cableos_nc/README-ned-settings.md

       Either of:

-        - devices device ned-settings nokia-sros_nc proxy remote-name <string>
+        - devices device ned-settings harmonic-cableos_nc proxy remote-name <string>

           User name on the device behind the proxy.

-        - devices device ned-settings nokia-sros_nc proxy remote-password <string>
+        - devices device ned-settings harmonic-cableos_nc proxy remote-password <string>

           Password on the device behind the proxy.

       OR:

-        - devices device ned-settings nokia-sros_nc proxy authgroup <string>
+        - devices device ned-settings harmonic-cableos_nc proxy authgroup <string>

           Authentication credentials for the device behind the proxy.